 -Marie, South Euclid

 Join Katie Uher, of A Little After Nine, for a course on the basics of brush lettering!
 Learn how to work with two different brush markers to add a personal, hand written touch to any aspect of your life.
 Katie will guide you through the basic strokes and letter formations of modern calligraphy and give you personalized guidance and support as you practice.
-The class includes a brush lettering workbook created specifically to support new learners and two different brush markers to use during the workshop and take home for more practice.
-Make it a girls' brunch and bring the mimosas or bottle of choice.
-We'll provide the munchies, coffee and tea.
+The class includes a brush lettering workbook created specifically to support new learners and a brush lettering pen kit to use during the workshop and take home for more practice.
+Make it a girls' night and bring your own bottle of choice.

 Soon you'll be addressing all your envelopes with style and creating beautiful hand written accents throughout your life.

-Embroidery is enjoying quite a comeback right now.
+Embroidery is all the rage today and with good reason.
 It's an easy hand craft to pick up and put down, take with you, and do while you watch TV.
+It’s like drawing with thread!
 With just a few basic stitches you can make colorful works of art for your wall, or sew them into other projects, embellish your clothes, and more.
 You can even use it to express your political views with clever statements, subversive messages, or blatant exclamations, with a dose of pretty flowers thrown in to make the message polite.